kushagra-xo/blog/content/posts/what-are-hashmaps/index.md

 Hashmaps combine hash functions and linked lists to create a data structure optimized for fast data retrieval.
 Here's how it works:

-First, we use a hashing function to compute the hash of a given key (our input).
+First, we use a hashing function to compute the hash of a given key (our input), and also store the value a associated with it.
 This hash is then used to determine the index in an array where the data is stored.
 We refer to these indices as buckets.
 If a collision occurs (i.e., two keys hash to the same bucket), the collided elements are stored as a linked list at that bucket.